biomejs/biome/editors/vscode/README.md

 ### Default Formatter

-Configure Rome as the default formatter for supported files to ensure that VS Code uses Rome over other formatters that you may have installed.
+Configure Biome as the default formatter for supported files to ensure that VS Code uses Biome over other formatters that you may have installed.
 You can do so by opening a JavaScript or TypeScript and then:

 - Open the Command Palette (<kbd>Ctrl</kbd>/<kbd title="Cmd">⌘</kbd>+<kbd title="Shift">⇧</kbd>+<kbd>P</kbd> or View → Command Palette)
 - Select _Format Document With…_
 - Select _Configure Default Formatter…_
-- Select Rome
+- Select Biome

-You can also enable Rome for specific languages only:
+You can also enable Biome for specific languages only:

 - [Open the `settings.json`](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson): open the _Command Palette_(<kbd>Ctrl</kbd>/<kbd title="Cmd">⌘</kbd>+<kbd title="Shift">⇧</kbd>+<kbd>P</kbd>) and select _Preferences: Open User Settings (JSON)_
 - And set the `editor.defaultFormatter` to `biomejs.biome` for the desired language